Outside (David Bowie album): Later sessions

 Bowie initially faced opposition from record labels due to the uncommercial nature of the Leon recordings.
 Gabrels told Buckley: "It was never said to me that it had been rejected for want of commercial material.
 I just thought the decision was made that [Leon] would have been insane to put out from a commercial point of view …and that we needed to rerecord some more songs."
 Bowie elected to record some more conventional tracks, for which sessions took place at the Hit Factory in New York City from January to February 1995.
 Songs recorded in New York included "Outside", "Thru These Architects Eyes", "We Prick You", "I Have Not Been to Oxford Town", "No Control", a rerecording of the Buddha track "Strangers When We Meet", and reworkings of "Hallo Spaceboy" and "I'm Deranged".

-New personnel additions included guitarist Carlos Alomar, Bowie's former bandleader who was fired following the 1987 Glass Spider Tour; Tin Machine contributor Kevin Armstrong on "Thru These Architects Eyes"; and jazz drummer Joey Baron, whom Bowie felt was "so steady" that "metronomes shake in fear".
+New personnel additions included the guitarist Carlos Alomar, Bowie's former bandleader who was fired following the 1987 Glass Spider Tour; Tin Machine contributor Kevin Armstrong on "Thru These Architects Eyes"; and the jazz drummer Joey Baron, whom Bowie felt was "so steady" that "metronomes shake in fear".
 Armstrong's song "Now", first attempted by Tin Machine during the sessions for their 1989 debut album, was adapted into the title track.
-According to Trynka, Armstrong recorded his contributions at Westside.
+Armstrong recorded his contributions at Westside.